akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 Sharing the AsyncCallback from the constructor risks race conditions, therefore it is recommended to use the `preStart()` lifecycle hook instead.

-This example shows an asynchronous side channel graph stage that starts dropping elements when a future completes:
+This example shows an asynchronous side channel operator that starts dropping elements when a future completes:

 Scala